EXOS Inspect: Appraise Your Home in 4 Steps

 8 MIN READ

 Guiding through a step-by-step process, EXOS Inspect enables homeowners to self-inspect their property using mobile devices and upload the captured data for a professional appraisal.
-The product aimed to provide a fully-digitized, fast, flexible, and cost-efficient home appraisal experience.
+The product was launched in June 2020, aiming to provide a fully-digitized, fast, flexible, and cost-efficient home appraisal experience.

 >> Learn more about the product at ServiceLink Website